AMTTeam01/AMT_Project/README.md

 To get started and launch the database and the web app, run the command `./run-app.sh`.
 This will start both entities in seperate docker container.

+## Implementation

+### API Access

+To access the gamification API, we have the class ```APIUtils.java```.
+This class enables a direct access to the API's endpoint.
+In order to be able to use those endpoints our application has to be registered and with an access token.
+This token is then taken to authenticate the application from an environnement variable.

 ## Access to the database

 To get access to the database, you need to follow those steps :